ezpaarse-project/ezpaarse/doc/parametres.md

 ### Disable-Filters ###
 Disable filters applying to robots or arbitrary hosts/domains. (defaults to `none`).
 Possible values (separated by commas) : `robots`, `ignored-hosts`, `ignored-domains`.
 Set to `all` to disable all above filters.

+**NB**: when robots are not filtered, add the `robot` field to the output in order to know which consultations were made by robots.